-Observation and reflective workshop model
+Observation and reflective forum model

-What is the observation and workshop model?
+What is the Observation and Reflective Forum model?

-We know from research (Earl and Timperley, 20081) that collaborative enquiry (e.g. in a network setting) consistently delivers improvements in learning outcomes for students as well as teachers.
-Our approach helps staff to understand what children may be communicating about their emotional needs through their behaviour, and how to use that understanding to develop helpful ways to respond to that communication.
+We know from research (Earl and Timperley, 20081) that collaborative enquiry (e.g. in a network setting) consistently delivers improvements in learning outcomes for students as well as supporting teachers.
+Our model is rooted in understanding behaviour as communication, reflective practice approaches and developing collaborative working.
+Our approach helps staff to understand what children may be communicating about their emotional needs through their behaviour, and how to use that understanding to develop helpful ways to respond.

 1 Earl et al., 2008.
 Professional Learning Conversations: Challenges in Using Evidence for Improvement edited by Lorna M. Earl, Helen Timperley., Dordrecht: Springer.